vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 Ex().test_mc(4,[msg2, msg2, msg2, success_msg])
 ```

---- type:BulletExercise lang:sql xp:100 key:dce32a0d9a
+--- type:TabExercise lang:sql xp:100 key:dce32a0d9a
 ## The sky's the LIMIT

-By now you may have noticed that the CitiBike database is huge!
-Displaying it is cumbersome, and takes a while.
+By now you may have noticed that the Citi Bike database is huge!
+Displaying it is cumbersome and takes a while.

 The mayor wants that report on his desk soon though and you don't have time to wait around!

 *** =pre_exercise_code
 ```{python}